m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 This level of indirection added by the operating system makes it impossible for a process to directly reference physical resources and allows the OS achieve complete mediation.

 ## Virtualization
-We don’t have to stop at virtualizing individual physical resources.
+We don't have to stop at virtualizing individual physical resources.
 The concept of translating virtual resources into physical resources can apply to the computer system as a whole, giving rise to [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine).

 Virtual machines provide functionality needed to execute entire operating systems, and an intermediary known as a hypervisor manages the hardware on behalf of one (or more!) operating systems running on top of it.